Your First Week

 See the Human Rights Code for more information.

 The BC Public Service is committed to protecting human rights in the workplace and has a policy in place to protect those rights.
 The government of British Columbia, in cooperation with its unions and associations, ensures that the work environment is free from discrimination and harassment and that all employees are treated with respect and dignity.
-This includes makings reasonable accommodations on behalf of an employee with a physical or mental disability.
+This includes providing reasonable accommodations for employees who have a disability.

 Discrimination occurs if a distinction is made based on the areas outlined in the Human Rights Code that imposes burdens, obligations or disadvantage that are not imposed on others.